 Prevention is important.

 Sometimes it pays to go in and talk with an expert when you are faced with issues.
 This can help you to cope with a problem before it swamps you.
 Sorting things out can prevent your struggle from becoming overwhelming.

 This is one place you can really be you.

 You do not need to worry about pleasing the counselor or if they will like you.
-This is a consulting relationship not a long-term friends one.
+This is a consulting relationship, not a long-term friend one.
 You should not need to worry about being judged.
 This is the one time you get to really “tell it like it is.”

 Unpacking your baggage is painful and needs help.

 Working through old issues, getting that baggage unpacked and sorted through, is something that happens often in the therapy room.
 This should be a safe place to work on those old hurts and pains that you can’t talk about anywhere else.
 This is one place you ought not get judged.

 Counseling should be taken as needed.